A Hare was making fun of the Tortoise one day for being so slow.

 “Yes,” replied the Tortoise, “and I get there sooner than you think.
 I’ll run you a race and prove it.”

-The most significant works deserve more than cursory examination.
+Against the Tyranny of the Instant The most significant works deserve more than cursory examination.
 They require sustained engagement and careful study—time that traditional academic programs often cannot provide but that participants consistently desire.
 A thorough analysis of a single chapter or even a single page, discussed in depth with others, provides more value than a rapid review of extensive material.
+This practice of slow reading takes on special urgency in our digital age, where information arrives in snippets and our attention spans fragment under constant demands for quick consumption.
+When we commit to sustained engagement with long-form texts, we cultivate not just deeper understanding but also the cognitive muscles that allow us to resist the culture of immediacy.
+The practice becomes both a form of intellectual development and a quiet rebellion against the tyranny of the instant.
+The strength of Great Books communities lies in the connections formed through shared intellectual pursuit.

 The Tortoise meanwhile kept going slowly but steadily, and, after a time, passed the place where the Hare was sleeping.